Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

 \begin{lemma} If $\gamma_{0}\in\Gamma_{1}$, then every processor $p\neq c$ increments its clock in a finite time in $\epsilon$. \end{lemma}

 \begin{proof} We repeat the reasoning of Lemma \ref{lem:vivaciteChaine} taking in account a processor $p\in V^{*}$.

-In order to prove the property of Lemma \ref{lem:prelemVivaciteChaine}, we take $d$ as the distance between $p$ and the end $e$ of the chain which verifies: no processor between $p$ and $e$ is crashed.
+In order to prove the property of Lemma \ref{lem:prelemVivaciteChaine}, we take $d$ as the distance between $p$ and the end $e$ of the chain that satisfy: no processor between $p$ and $e$ is crashed.
 This implies that the processor $q$ is not crashed.
-The case in which $\bar{q}$ is crashed appear in the case 1 of the induction.
+The case where $\bar{q}$ is crashed appear in the case 1 of the induction.

 We can repeat the reasoning of the proof of Lemma \ref{lem:vivaciteChaine} since the fact that a processor is crashed or not does not modify the proof. \end{proof}

 Now, we are going to prove the convergence of our algorithm under these assumptions.